deepinv/deepinv/docs/source/deepinv.contributing.rst

   after making the desired changes.

-If you are not familiar with the GitHub contribution workflow, you can also open an issue on the `issue tracker <https://github.com/deepinv/deepinv/issues>`_.
+If you are not familiar with the GitHub contribution workflow, you can also open an issue on the `issue tracker <https://github.com/deepinv/deepinv/issues>`_ and also ask any question in our discord server `Discord server <https://discord.gg/ZT9hMe3G>`_.
 We will then try to address the issue as soon as possible.
 You can also send an email to any of the main developers with your questions or ideas.